Hadron Collider Signatures of Lepton Number Violation in the Type II Seesaw Model

-In the intermediate range of $v_\Delta$, both leptonic and gauge searches are weakened and the opportunity to look for \emph{genuine} LNV signals emerges.
-The sensitivity estimates reveal that the prospects are encouraging, as seen by the extent of the LNV window regions in FIG.~\ref{figLNVWinSens} for $e^{\pm} e^{\pm}$ and $\mu^{\pm} \mu^{\pm}$ in blue and orange, the $e^{\pm} \mu^{\pm}$ channel turns out to be suppressed in the minimal Type~II seesaw.
-They all cover a large sensitivity region, well above the limits of existing searches and spanning orders of magnitude in $v_\Delta$.
+In the intermediate $v_\Delta$ range, both leptonic and gauge searches are weakened and the opportunity for \emph{genuine} LNV signals emerges.
+Sensitivity estimates reveal encouraging prospects justified by the extent of the LNV windows in FIG.~\ref{figLNVWinSens}.
+They cover a large portion of parameter space, above the limits of existing searches and spanning orders of magnitude in $v_\Delta$.